theyawninglion/ios-cloudkit-challenge/README.md

 - Create a 'cloudKitRecord' computed property in your model class that will initialize a CKRecord, and set its values to the values of your model so that it is a representation of it in the form of a CKRecord (think 'dictionaryRepresentation' from unit 3)

 - Save the record to CloudKit.
-Check on the CloudKit dashboard to make sure the record was successfully saved.
-(Note: You may have to go to the 'default zone' in the dashboard and click the 'Add Record ID Query Index')
+Check on the CloudKit Dashboard to make sure the record was successfully saved.
+(Note: You may have to go to the 'default zone' in the Dashboard and click the 'Add Record ID Query Index')

 # Black Diamonds

-- Write your own function from scratch to save the CKRecord (don't use the CloudKitManager functions)
+- Save the cloudKitRecord without using or looking at the CloudKitManager functions (Look at the documentation)

-- Implement a UIImagePickerController to a contact photo.
+- Implement a UIImagePickerController to select a contact photo.
 Update your model and cloudKitRecord to reflect the changes.